 There are plenty of true stories that inspire American Horror Story.
 They are the stories that resonate and terrify, which is exactly why the creators of the show pull inspiration from their intriguing bits of folklore.
-The show's creators do an exceptional job at putting their own unique spin on real life atrocities.
+The show's creators do an exceptional job of putting their own unique spin on real-life atrocities.
 Each season pulls from multiple sources, unsolved crimes, historical oddities, and chilling legends people have told around campfires for generations can all be found sprinkled throughout the show.

 The SS Ourang Medan

 The American Horror Story “Sweet Dreams” trailer seemed to hint at a horror at sea.
 How awesome would AHS: Ghost Ship be?
 The historic mystery of the SS Ourang Medan would be a great place to pull inspiration from.